noahgoldschmied/noahgoldschmied/README.md

-# Hi, I'm Noah!
+# Hi, I'm Noah
-I'm happy you're looking at my profile!
-Take a scroll through it to learn some more about me and some of my accomplishments!
+I'm happy you're looking at my profile.
+Take a scroll through it to learn more about me and some of my accomplishments.

 ## About me
 <ul>